Inácio Lucas Mwita: Bishop

 On 2 February 2021, Pope Francis appointed Reverend Monsignor Inácio Lucas Mwita of the clergy of Nacala as the new bishop of the diocese of Gurué, in Mozambique.
 He succeeded Bishop Francisco Lerma Martínez, who died in office on 24 April 2019.

-He was consecrated bishop on 21 March 2021 at Santo António Cathedral, Gurué by Germano Grachane, Bishop Emeritus of Nacala assisted by Lucio Andrice Muandula, Bishop of Xai-Xai and Inácio Saúre, Archbishop of Nampula.
+He was consecrated bishop on 21 March 2021 at Santo António Cathedral, Gurué by Germano Grachane, Bishop Emeritus of Nacala assisted by Lucio Andrice Muandula, Bishop of Xai-Xai and Inácio Saure, Archbishop of Nampula.